Growing Cucumbers - How to Grow Cucumbers Outside from Seed

 Growing Pickling Cucumbers

-The land for raising cucumbers for pickling must be in good condition, and not easily affected by drought.
-It should be deeply ploughed, and the surface afterwards made fine and friable by being thoroughly harrowed.
+The land for raising pickling cucumbers must be in good condition, and not easily affected by drought.
+It should be deeply plowed, and the surface afterwards made fine and friable by being thoroughly harrowed.
 The hills should be 3 feet apart, and are generally formed by furrowing the land at this distance in each direction.
 Manure the hills with well-rotted compost, level off, draw over a little fine earth, and the land is ready for planting.

 This may be done at any time from the middle of June to the first week in July.
 The quantity of seed allowed to an acre varies from three-fourths of a pound, upwards.
 In most cases, growers seed very liberally, to provide against being eaten by worms and bugs; usually putting six or eight times as many seeds in a hill as will be really required for the crop.
 When the plants are well established and beyond danger, the field is examined, and the hills thinned to three or four plants; or, as many plants required.